usds/website-staging/_news-and-blog/2024-08-19-user-research-and-the-paperwork-reduction-act.md

 blog_page: true

 # Carousel (Edit this)
-carousel_title: "User Research and the Paperwork Reduction Act"
+carousel_title: "User research and the Paperwork Reduction Act"
 carousel_summary: "User research is at the heart of transforming customer experience.
 The best way to ensure services are effective, efficient, easy to use, fair, and safe is to include the people it's intended for when building it."
 # partial path to image
 carousel_image: /news-and-blog/2024-08-19-user-research-and-the-paperwork-reduction-act/user-research-and-the-paperwork-reduction-act.jpg